mjhoptics/opticalglass/docs/README.rst

 .. image:: _images/BuchdahlCoefficients.png

 The Buchdahl Dispersion Coefficient display can be used to find glass pairs that can be corrected at 3 wavelengths.
-Robb and Mercado showed that glasses lying along the same vector from the origin of the dispersion diagram would be color corrrected at 3 wavelegths.
+Robb and Mercado showed that glasses lying along the same vector from the origin of the dispersion diagram would be color corrected at 3 wavelegths.

 .. image:: _images/BuchdahlDispersion.png